Home Search Gallery How-To Books Links Workshops About Contact

 I keep my 4x5 large format system in a vest I got at Banana Republic.
 Vests are great for dedicated photography because everything is on you and ready for instant access.
 Vests offer little if any padding, so they're suboptimal for taking off and throwing in a baggage hatch.
 I store my 4x5 system on a hanger!

 Bags are far more personal than cameras.
-Get what you want.
+Get what you want, so long as its not a backpack.

 Access is key.
 You need to get your stuff without having to take it off.